There are six stages to the recruitment process for special constables.

 Formal training[+ / -]

-If you are successfully recruited, you will be asked to attend formal training.
+If you are successfully recruited, you will attend formal training.
 This is usually in the evening or at weekends to fit around your other commitments.